TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Permissions.rst

 of the backend user or backend user group records.

 It is also possible to set permissions using :ref:`user TSconfig <t3tsconfig:usertsconfig>`, defined either at backend user or backend user group level.
-The TSconfig way is recommended because it allows for more flexibility.
-See some examples below and read on in the section about :ref:`permissions <t3tsconfig:userTsConfigPermissions>` in the user TSconfig reference.
+The `TSconfig`:pn: way is recommended because it allows for more flexibility.
+See some examples below and read on in the section about :ref:`permissions <t3tsconfig:userTsConfigPermissions>` in the user `TSconfig`:pn: reference.

 The default permissions for backend users and backend user groups are **read-only**: